Hardship and Age 59½ Withdrawals

-Hardship withdrawals require that you have an immediate and heavy financial need and the hardship withdrawal is in an amount up to the amount of the need.
-Specifically, the financial need is due to any one or more of the following reasons:
+- Hardship withdrawals require that you have an immediate and heavy financial need and the hardship withdrawal is in an amount up to the amount of the need.
+Specifically, the financial need must be due to any one or more of the following reasons:

-- Medical care expenses (already incurred or necessary in the future) for you or your dependent.
+- Medical care expenses (incurred or necessary in the future) for you or your dependent.
 Medical Care expenses include expenses for the diagnosis, cure, mitigation, treatment or prevention of disease, as well as for transportation primarily for and essential to this medical care.

 - Tuition and related educational fees for the next 12 months for post-secondary education for you or your dependent.
 Related educational fees include fees, books, equipment required for and courses of instruction and room and board.